BZM2000/llm-manuscript-rating/README.md

 Modern LLMs have ingested much of the published literature and have, implicitly, experienced a vast number of editorial decisions.
 They are poor oracles of acceptance probabilities, but they can be surprisingly good at relative judgements such as “this looks stronger than that”.
 The question explored here is whether an LLM, prompted carefully and calibrated using recent published articles, can provide a useful benchmark for where a new manuscript is likely to be at least review‑worthy.

 Rather than attempt to predict acceptance, I ask the model to estimate the probability that a manuscript would be sent out for external review at each of six journal‑prestige levels.
-These probabilities are then combined into a single score, which can be compared across journals.
+These probabilities are not what is used, they are instead combined into a single score, which can be compared across manuscripts and journals.
 By collecting score distributions for a set of well‑known titles, I obtain a data‑driven map of perceived journal difficulty that can be referenced when choosing where to submit.

 ---